In an ideal world, you’d be able to train as long as you wanted and never see a decline in effort, intensity, or power.

 The supplement industry is filled with wannabes and pretender ingredients that talk a big game, but when the chips are down, they always come up short.

-Beta-alanine is one of the few proven commodities in pre workouts that deliver the goods, and that’s why Cellucor includes CarnoSyn Beta Alanine in every serving of America's #1 Selling Pre-Workout, C4.
+Beta-alanine is one of the few proven commodities in pre workout supplements that deliver the goods, and that’s why Cellucor includes CarnoSyn Beta Alanine in every serving of America's #1 Selling Pre-Workout, C4.

 CarnoSyn Beta-Alanine is the premier form of beta-alanine, tested for quality, purity, and potency.
 It’s also the form proven effective in research showing the ergogenic benefits of beta-alanine.